odoo/documentation/website/publish/translate.rst

 ===============================
-How can I translate my website?
+How to translate my website
 ===============================

 Overview